ADMIN-INTELLIGENCE-GmbH/Bookstack/user_management/README.md

 - Creating users from CSV
 - Updating existing users from CSV
 - Deleting users from TXT or CSV
-- Listing all users with their roles
+- Listing all users
-- Listing users that have a given role
+- Listing all roles

 The script uses API tokens via the header `Authorization: Token <id>:<secret>`, as documented in the BookStack API reference.